 He suggests that answers to the first question can come from expectations created by cultural norms and commercial marketers.
 Answers to the second one require more reflection and tend to come from values.
 He notes that one of the cultural beliefs that shape our views on retirement is that a busy retirement is best.
 But a busy retirement is not for everyone.
 Ekerdt advises focussing on what’s most important to you.
 And to do those things at your own pace.

 Many of our choices earlier in life are influenced by the expectations of others, perhaps more than we even realize.
 The retirement phase of life is about freedom.
+How will you structure your day in retirement?
 It gives you a chance to live in alignment with your true values, to do more of what you want to.
 Churchill suggests it’s a time we can move away from the expectations of other people.
 Who Will You Be in Your Freedoment?

 Hear our conversation with David Ekerdt, where he shares his wisdom on retirement.